Fundamentals of Powerlifting

 • Deadlift

-The Big Three — And What They Really Represent
+The Big Three: And What They Really Represent

 Most people look at powerlifting and see three exercises.
+I see three different expressions of strength.

 The Squat